rhc07/CV/README.md

 ## Rorie Clarke

-A driven and aspiring Junior Web Developer, looking for a role to develop and harness my current programming expertise within an industry that I'm passionate about.
+A driven and aspiring Junior Software Dveloper, looking for a role to develop and harness my current programming expertise within an industry that I'm passionate about.

 After graduating from Southamption Solent Univiersity with a Film Studies degree, I spent a few years living and working abroad before spending some time in sales and marketing roles across London.